-Please refer to articles 16 and 17, par.
-1 of the Articles of Association (Appendix 1).
-See, however, Art.
-36 of the Articles of Association as adopted by the General Meeting of 6 April 2006 and pages 10-11 of the Nestlé Management Report 2006.
+Please refer to art.
+16 and 17, par.
+1 of the Articles of Association.
+See, however, art.
+36 of the Articles of Association as adopted by the Annual General Meeting of 6 April 2006 and the section "Corporate Governance and Compliance" of the Nestlé Management Report 2007.